Gamma-rays and neutrinos from supernovae of Type Ib/c with late time emission: Detection prospects for SN 2014C-like bursts

 While the detection prospects are less optimistic for Fermi-LAT, CTA may detect gamma-rays, if the CSM has a smaller asymmetry (i.e., $f \geq 0.5$) compared to the asymmetry for $f = 0.5$.
 On the other hand, the non-detection of gamma-rays with CTA may contribute to constrain the CSM asymmetry factor $f$.
-The forecasted neutrino flux is beyond reach for IceCube, in agreement with the fact that SN 2014C was not detected in neutrinos---see e.g.~Ref.~\cite{Abbasi:2023enx}.
-Moreover, the neutrino flux falls slightly below the sensitivity of the upcoming IceCube-Gen2 and KM3NeT.
+The forecasted neutrino flux is beyond reach for IceCube (6 years with 90\% confidence level (CL), \citep{IceCube:2018ndw}), in agreement with the fact that SN 2014C was not detected in neutrinos---see e.g.~Ref.~\cite{Abbasi:2023enx}.
+However, IceCube-Gen2 (6 years with 90\% CL~\citep{IceCube-Gen2:2020qha}) will have a better sensitivity and be closest to the predicted flux.
+For bursts occurring at closer distances than 15 Mpc, IceCube-Gen2 will have a reasonable prospect of detection.
+Interestingly, KM3NeT/ARCA (10 years with 90\% CL, \citep{Ambrogi:2018skq}) is expected to hold similar sensitivity as IceCube-Gen2 (6 years with 90\% CL, \citep{IceCube-Gen2:2020qha}) and may probe similar SNe Ib/c LT objects.
+However, due to the limited availability of the KM3NeT/ARCA sensitivity for the energy bins over the point source observation time, it is difficult to make a precise estimate of the detector response and therefore we choose to do not explicitly show the detection prospects of KM3NeT/ARCA in Fig.~\ref{fig:Events}.
+Also, any comparison of the detector sensitivities with the predicted neutrino fluxes only provides a broad idea about the detection prospects.
+This is because of the different sensitivities at different energy bins~\citep{2011ApJ...732...18A,IceCube:2018ndw}.
+For a robust forecast, one should compute the number of events considering the impact of the backgrounds.
+Since our neutrino flux prediction has large astrophysical uncertainties, we only investigate the differential flux sensitivities of the detector to give an idea of the detection prospects.

 The secondary fluxes for the asymmetric CSM models are computed by assuming that the disk (which gives rise to the asymmetry in the CSM) is aligned with the observer's line of sight.
 When the disk is not along the line of sight, the fluxes might be smaller than the ones shown in Fig.~\ref{fig:Events}.
 However, this uncertainty lies within the uncertainty bands shown in Fig.~\ref{fig:Events}.